On anomalous subvarieties of holonomy varieties of hyperbolic 3-manifolds: Background

-The following definition appeared in the statements of Theorems \ref{19072301}-\ref{19082701}. \begin{definition} Let $\mathcal{M}$ be an $n$-cusped manifold and $\tau_1, \dots, \tau_n$ be its cusp shapes.
+Now we further extend the definition to any $n$-cusped ($n\geq 3$) hyperbolic $3$-manifold as follows: \begin{definition} Let $\mathcal{M}$ be an $n$-cusped manifold and $\tau_1, \dots, \tau_n$ be its cusp shapes.
 We say $\mathcal{M}$ has rationally independent cusp shapes if the elements in